 While they have a fresh, black appearance and beautiful curb appeal, asphalt driveways also require proper maintenance.
-Many homeowners may notice their driveway doesn’t look as new as it once did—but they don’t know if sealcoating or resurfacing is the answer.
+Many homeowners may notice their driveway doesn’t look as new as it once did, but they don’t know if sealcoating or driveway resurfacing is the answer.

 Are you asking yourself, “When should I sealcoat or repave my asphalt driveway?”
-Explore this guide to learn how often you should seal an asphalt driveway, what it costs to replace an asphalt driveway, and more.
+Explore this guide to learn how often you should seal an asphalt driveway, what it costs to replace an asphalt driveway, when to use driveway resurfacing, and more.

 Sealcoating involves applying a liquid sealant over your existing asphalt pavement to seal the surface and fill cracks.
 The process protects the sublayers and foundation from the elements and delays driveway replacement.